dluciv/cccp/README.md

 * `osc52` will try to copy and paste as usual.
 * `osc52c` will only copy and set non-zero exit status when trying to paste.
 Use your terminal pasting feature manually.
-  This option is safe but lame, thus also not autodetected =).
+  This option is safe but, only half-functional, thus also not autodetected.
+Nevertheless this is my personal option for headless servers =).

 ## Name